 With the rise of payday lenders, thankfully people now have better choices than turning to loan sharks who will intimidate, threaten and commit other crimes in order to get their repayments.

-Because of this, there are dozens of regulated lenders who will offer you a loan, subject to eligibility.
+Although, because of this there are dozens of regulated lenders who will offer you a loan, hence subject to eligibility.
 Unfortunately, that means a form for every lender you wish to apply for!

 However, we’re a FREE broker and we’re here to help you find those providers that are willing to help.